Aaronlalala/Code-IE-517-ML-in-Finance/IE517_S23_HW6/Report.md

  Zhicheng Tang zt17

+The proportion of the response is a little imbalance.

 # **Part 1: Random test train splits**

 | In-sample mean | In-sample variance | Out-sample mean | Out-sample variance |